rkgrep/attributable/README.md

 > **Note:** Original idea by Taylor Otwell in [Laravel Framework](https://github.com/laravel/framework).

-The trait is used to provide fast and elegant way to work with objects.
+The package includes traits which allow fluent and elegant way to work with internal object property arrays.

 ## Installation